Halsey Announces She's Pregnant, Expecting First Baby With Alev Aydin - E! Online

 The duo first sparked romance rumors in early January when Halsey posted a photo of him on her Instagram.
 However, the duo had yet to speak out about their relationship status, until now.

-As fans may recall, Halsey—who was previously linked to Yungblud and actor Evan Peters—revealed in 2018 that she's freezing her eggs due to endometriosis.
+As fans may recall, Halsey—who was previously linked to rapper G-Eazy, Yungblud and actor Evan Peters—revealed in 2018 that she's freezing her eggs due to endometriosis, an often painful disorder that can lead to infertility, in which tissue that normally lines the inside of your uterus, is present or grows outside the uterus.
 While appearing on an episode of The Doctors, Halsey, who was just 23 at the time, shared, "Doing an ovarian reserve is important to me because I'm fortunate enough to have that as an option, but I need to be aggressive about protecting my fertility, about protecting myself."

 Halsey, who suffered a miscarriage while on tour in 2015, continued, "When I started touring and playing concerts and traveling, the stress and strain on my body really started to enhance the symptoms and make the experience a little bit worse."